jsmolar/3scale-api/README.md

-This gem aims to expose all [3scale](http://3scale.net) APIs with a Ruby interface.
+This gem aims to expose most of the [3scale](http://3scale.net) APIs with a Ruby interface.

 ## Installation